agroce/echidna-parade/README.md

 will likely do something reasonable.
 By default "generations" of testing are 5 minutes in length, and the testing runs for an hour.

+Our [ISSTA tool paper](https://agroce.github.io/issta21.pdf) explains more about the rationale and effectiveness of echidna-parade.

 -----------

 Try out the example in the 'examples' directory.
 Compare: